-The sweeper is always “the last player” in defense, roaming laterally a few meters behind the line of defenders.
-He must not sway too far toward the sidelines.
-The sweeper observes the development of plays and closes down gaps left by other defenders.
-Because sweepers never mark opposing attackers, they are free to move a great deal forward during set plays or corner kicks.
-Overall, the sweeper should be experienced, perceptive and should be able to handle the ball with confidence.
+The sweeper is always “the last player” in defense, roaming laterally behind the other defenders.
+Yet, he must not sway too far toward the sidelines.
+The sweeper’s job is to anticipate and close down gaps left by other defenders.
+Since the sweeper never marks opposing attackers, he can occasionally move forward, for example during set plays or corner kicks.
+Overall, the sweeper needs to be experienced, perceptive and should be able to handle the ball with confidence.
 The sweeper position was popularized by German legend Franz Beckenbauer in the 1970’s.

-The stopper plays in the center of the defensive line.
+The stopper plays in the center of the defense.
+The job of the stopper is to mark attackers and fight with them for the ball.
+This is the most defensively-oriented position in soccer.
+Stoppers have to remain in the backline nearly at all times.
+Playing in the center of the defense means that the ball may often be crossed or served in your vicinity.
+Therefore, the stopper position requires aggressiveness, strength, good heading ability and courageousness.
 Some teams may use two stoppers in conjunction.
-The main task of the stopper is to mark attackers and fight with them for 50/50 balls.
-This is the most defensively-oriented position in soccer.
-Stoppers have to remain in the backline at almost all times.
-Playing in the middle of the defense often means having the ball served in your area from various directions and at variable heights.
-Therefore, the stopper position requires aggressiveness, strength, good heading ability and courageousness in 50/50 challenges.

-The fullbacks are supposed to play on each side of the stopper, covering the area along the sideline.
-In defense, the fullback is either marking a forward or is covering the flank waiting for incoming opponents.
-Fullbacks get involved during attacks by staying wide, making overlapping runs and going up the sideline.
-It is not uncommon for a free fullback to move up the flank and take the position of a winger.
-To succeed at the job, fullbacks should have speed and good stamina.
+Fullbacks are positioned on each side of the stopper, covering the area along the sideline.
+In defense, the fullback is either marking an attacker or covering the flank by waiting for incoming opponents.
+Fullbacks get involved during attacks by staying wide and sprinting up the sideline.
+It is not uncommon for a free fullback to move up the flank and take on the role of a winger.
+Generally speaking, fullbacks should have speed and good stamina.

 The outside midfielder is expected to be active in both defense and attack.
-In defense, he usually marks opponents on his flank.
+In defense, he usually marks opponents on the flank.
 If there are no opponents around, he may pinch in towards the middle while remaining in line with the ball.
-In attack, the outside midfielder must remain wide.
-By staying near the sideline, especially during buildup, he stretches out the game.
-When he has the ball, the outside midfielder should be able to dribble with it down the flank.
+In attack, the outside midfielder must stay wide.
+By remaining near the sideline, he opens up the game especially during buildup.
+The outside midfielder should be able to dribble down the flank without losing possession.
 Besides being fit and active he should have good 1v1 skills.

-Wingers are usually found in teams that play with three attackers.
-The definition of a winger is not quite universal and outside midfielders are often called wingers.
+The term “winger” has changed over the years and nowadays outside midfielders are often called wingers.
 Traditionally, wingers are strictly attacking players who stay wide, dribble the ball forward and serve in crosses.

 In addition to scoring, forwards are also expected to run back and support the midfield.
 This can best be observed in top-level games, where the forwards are often playing with their backs turned to goal.
 When a team is playing with two forwards, they must both move in conjunction.
-If the ball is on the left flank for example, they must shift so that one of them is in the center and the other is near the sideline.
-By keeping the distance between each other constant, forwards can work the ball effectively while pulling apart the defense.
-Because they usually work under a lot of pressure, forwards need to be fast and should be able to handle the ball quickly.
+If the ball is on the left flank for example, they must shift so that one of them is in the center and the other one is near the sideline.
+By keeping the distance between each other constant, forwards can effectively pull apart the opposing defense.
+Because they usually work under a lot of pressure, forwards need to be composed and should be able to handle the ball quickly.